robertmartin8/PyPortfolioOpt/docs/RiskModels.rst

     Estimation of the covariance matrix is a very deep and actively-researched topic that involves statistics, econometrics, and numerical/computational approaches.
-I have made an effort to familiarise myself with the seminal papers in the field and implement a few basic options, but there are many more advanced models that could be used.
+I have made an effort to familiarise myself with the seminal papers in the field and implement a few basic options, but there is a lot of room for more sophistication.

 .. automodule:: pypfopt.risk_models